 Add a public endpoint to the application.
 For more information, see Bind an SLB instance to an application and generate a public or private IP address for the application.

-After the configuration is complete, you can view the added public Server Load Balancer (SLB) record in the Public Endpoint section of the Application Access Settings page.
-The record includes the IP address, port (for example,
+After the configuration is complete, the Public Endpoint section of the Application Access Settings page shows the SLB record, including the IP address, port (for example,

 2222), and protocol (for example,HTTP). -